xbsoftware/enjoyhint/README.md

 * `next` - when you set value of event_type to "next", you will see the "Next" btn on this step.

 #### Methods
-* `setScript` - set current steps configuration.
+* `set` - set current steps configuration.
 Arguments: config
-* `runScript` - run the current script.
+* `run` - run the current script.
 Has no arguments
-* `resumeScript` - resume the script from the step where it was stopped.
+* `resume` - resume the script from the step where it was stopped.
 Has no arguments
 * `getCurrentStep` - returns the current step index

 #### Events